Vocabulary

 Dojo (“doe-joe”) any room in which Aikido classes are being held.
 Normally, a permanent Aikido teaching facility.

-Funekogi undo (foon-a-kow-gee (with a hard ‘g’) oon-doe”) A breathing exercise which resembles rowing, sometimes performed at the start of class.
+Funekogi undo (foon-a-kow-gee (with a hard ‘g’) oon-doe”) A special breathing exercise which resembles rowing, sometimes performed at the start of class.

 Gi (“gee”, with a hard ‘g’”) The white practice uniform and belt.